The cause is unknown.

 Most people with Hodgkin lymphoma do not need surgery to determine whether the disorder has spread to the abdomen because of the accuracy of the PET scan and the fact that all people receive chemotherapy, which treats the lymphoma no matter where it is located.

 Sometimes stem cell transplantation

-With chemotherapy Chemotherapy Chemotherapy involves the use of drugs to destroy cancer cells.
-Although an ideal drug would destroy cancer cells without harming normal cells, most drugs are not that selective.
-Instead, drugs... read more , with or without radiation therapy Radiation Therapy for Cancer Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
+With chemotherapy Chemotherapy and Other Systemic Cancer Treatments Systemic treatments are those that have effects throughout the body rather than being applied directly to the cancer.
+Chemotherapy is a form of systemic treatment that uses drugs to kill cancer... read more , with or without radiation therapy Radiation Therapy for Cancer Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
 Radiation preferentially... read more , most people who have Hodgkin lymphoma can be cured.

 Before treatment and where applicable, men should be offered sperm banking, and women should discuss options to preserve fertility with their oncologists and a fertility specialist.

 Chemotherapy is used for all stages of disease.
 Doctors usually use more than one chemotherapy drug.
 Several combinations may be used and may include immunotherapy drugs as well.
 Immunotherapy drugs are made up of antibodies that attack cancer cells.
 Involved field radiation therapy (radiation therapy delivered only to the affected areas of the body, avoiding exposing unaffected areas to radiation) may be added after chemotherapy.
 Radiation therapy is usually given on an outpatient basis over about 3 to 4 weeks.